WindMillCode/Google/certifications/big_Data/README.md

 * if its an expensive query, save as a table, if it s repetead but simple make a view

 *to remember the sets of transformations we did at the time of training and automatically apply them at the time of prediction use the __SQL TRANSFORM__ clause

+#### LAB Movie Recommendations in BigQuery ML

+* __Matrix factorization__ is a collaborative filtering technique that relies on two vectors called the user factors and the item factors

+## Why Auto ML?